SGX, MAS launch ESG reporting portal for corporates

 "For investors and financial institutions, ESGenome provides access to relevant and comparable ESG data that allows for meaningful peer benchmarking and tracking of sustainability commitments and key performance indicators.
 This enables capital to be mobilised more efficiently towards sustainable companies and projects," SGX and MAS said in the joint release.

-They said that the proliferation of multiple sustainability reporting frameworks and guidelines across jurisdictions, and the inconsistent manner in which data is being collected, verified and reported have created significant disclosure challenges and resulted in poor ESG data comparability.
+They said that the proliferation of multiple sustainability reporting frameworks and guidelines across jurisdictions, and the inconsistent manner in which data is being collected, verified and reported have created significant disclosure challenges and resulted in poor comparability of ESG data.

 "With corporate sustainability disclosures representing one of the largest sources of ESG data globally, there is great scope to harness technology to enhance such disclosures and comparability of data to support the financing decisions needed for a credible transition," according to the release.

-As part of Project Greenprint, which refers to a collection of initiatives from MAS that aims to make use of technology and data to develop a more transparent ESG ecosystem, the financial regulator also said that it will utilise learnings from ESGenome to address the reporting needs of non-listed corporations, including small and medium-sized enterprises (SME).
+As part of Project Greenprint, which refers to a collection of initiatives from MAS that aims to make use of technology and data to develop a more transparent ESG ecosystem, the financial regulator also said that it will utilise findings from ESGenome to address the reporting needs of non-listed corporations, including small and medium-sized enterprises (SMEs).

 The platform has received early endorsements from both issuers and their stakeholders.